tpm2dev/tpm.dev.tutorials/Intro/README.md

 restricted keys to allow access only to applications that also have other access.

 Where to start?
-Let's start with hash extension, which may be the only trivial concept in the world of TPMs!
+Let's start with hash extension.

 ## Hash Extension